juanedflores/DailyDiary/README.md

 Daily Diary
 ===========
-A floating task wiki window with a diary template.
+A floating taskwiki window with a diary template.
 Easily add and modify tasks with a due date for today.

 Requirements
 ------------